patrickspencer/mathdeck/docs/_content/about.rst

 License
 -------

-Mathbook is licensed under the GNU General Public Licence version 2.0.
+Mathdeck is licensed under the BSD license.
 See LICENSE file for more details.